- preference to be a hosting centre for EACVI grant recipients (prestige and reimbursement)

-The aim of the EACVI Laboratory Accreditation process is to raise quality standards of practice and equipment across Europe in a uniform manner.
-It is also designed to be used as an educational tool to improve the overall quality of the laboratories.
+The aim of EACVI Laboratory Accreditation is to raise quality standards of practice and equipment across Europe in a uniform manner.
+It is also designed to be used as an educational tool to improve the overall quality of laboratories.

-The EACVI Laboratory Accreditation process is also aimed at providing laboratories with standards against which they can benchmark themselves and may be used to reinforce a case for the purchase or upgrade of equipment and facilities to meet these standards.
+EACVI Laboratory Accreditation also provides laboratories with standards against which they can benchmark themselves and it may be used to reinforce a case for the purchase or upgrade of equipment and facilities to meet these standards.

 To be eligible, echocardiography laboratories should meet the following requirements:

-Please note: Laboratories which achieve accreditation status may be selected at random for a visitation from the Committee to verify the information on their submitted documents.
+Please note: Laboratories which achieve accreditation status may be selected at random for a visit from the committee to verify the information on their submitted documents.

 Applying for advanced accreditation does not guarantee being granted this grade.
 Your laboratory may receive a standard grade if it does not meet the requirements for advanced accreditation.

-EACVI Laboratory accreditation applications are submitted online and can be done at any time.
+EACVI Laboratory accreditation applications must be submitted online and can be done at any time.

 What happens after laboratories have submitted their application online?